We're here to help! Email us at firstname.lastname@example.org if you can't find the answer to your question below.

 - ACCESS enables non-degree students to take Boulder main campus undergraduate or graduate courses for personal or professional development.

 - The High School Concurrent Program is intended for high school students interested in the challenge of completing college courses at the University of Colorado Boulder.

 - The Community Auditors program allows you the opportunity to attend university classes for no academic credit.

 - The Senior Auditors program is open to Colorado residents ages 55 and over.

-As our classes meet a total of 20 hours, your learning is fully dependent on attending each class session.
+As our regular semester classes meet a total of 20 hours, your learning is fully dependent on attending each class session.
 We appreciate your commitment not only to your own learning, but also to your classmates who depend on your presence to practice the language during pair and group work activities.
 We are pleased to reward this commitment with priority registration for future classes.

 Remote classes are taught on Zoom and in-person classes are taught in the Hellems building on the CU Boulder campus.
 A wheelchair accessible entrance is located at the northwest corner of the Hellems building.